link-intersystems/clean-architecture-example/README.md

 ### Domain Modules

-The application is made of 2 domain modules.
-Follow the links of the modules for details about each one.
+The application is separated in 2 domain module in order to show how communication via [domain](#domain-events) events can be done.
+Each module implements several use cases that are the modules components.

 - car-booking